Concerned about your Marriott Bonvoy points expiring before you have a chance to use them?

 Note: simply booking and then canceling your reservation won't count as a qualifying activity; you need to actually complete a qualifying award or paid stay.

-You can book and complete a stay at any hotel or resort in the Marriott Bonvoy program.
-You can learn more about participating brands in the full guide to the Marriott Bonvoy program.
+You can book and complete a stay at any property in the Marriott Bonvoy program.
+You can learn more about participating brands in the full guide to Marriott's hotel brands.

 Use a Marriott Bonvoy Credit Card